soumyabrataroy/Recmmender_system/README.md

 - The code also constructs an item-item similarity matrix using the `cosine_similarity` function.
 This matrix has product IDs as both the index and columns.
 - A function `get_top_similar_items` is defined to return the top 10 most similar products for a given product ID.

-6. **Combining User and Item-Based Recommendations**:

-- The code suggests two options for combining user-based and item-based recommendations.
-- One option is to recommend products based on user similarity and then filter these recommendations based on the similarity of the recommended products to products already purchased by the user.
-- Another option is to recommend products that the user's most similar customer has purchased but the user has not.

 Overall, this code demonstrates how to build a basic collaborative filtering recommendation system using Python and scikit-learn.
 The system can be further improved by incorporating additional data, such as product ratings or reviews, and by using more sophisticated recommendation algorithms.